j-sottiaux/scCoRe/README.md

-This study was supported by the European Union's Horizon Europe Research and Innovation Programme under the Marie Skłodowska-Curie Actions (MSCA), Grant Agreement No. 101236749, and the Initiative of Excellence of the University of Lille (R-CDP-25-002-PRIME-NEXT-GEN).
+This study was supported by the European Union's Horizon Europe Research and Innovation Programme under the Marie Skłodowska-Curie Actions (MSCA), Grant Agreement No. 101236749 (https://thunder-msca-se.univ-lille.fr/#top), and the Initiative of Excellence of the University of Lille (R-CDP-25-002-PRIME-NEXT-GEN).

 ## Submission
-scCoRe has been submitted to the IEEE BigData 2026 Special Session on Healthcare Data.
+scCoRe has been submitted to the 2026 IEEE International Conference on Big Data --  Special Session: Healthcare Data